-To a large extent, the Foundation Radiohjälpen work in cooperation with partner organisations from the Swedish civil society.
-As such, corruption is a part of the dialogue with these partner organisations.
-With regard to the international projects funded through the Foundation Radiohjälpen, the partner organisations must have a clear strategy and internal control systems for anti-corruption and irregularities.
+The Foundation Radiohjälpen to a large extent works in cooperation with partner organisations in which the issue of corruption constitutes a crucial part of the .
+Partner organisations in the international projects funded by the Foundation Radiohjälpen must have a clear strategy and internal control systems for addressing-corruption and irregularities.

-When an organisation is being assessed for international projects, regardless of being a new or a long-time partner organisation, the organisations internal control systems shall be analysed and assessed.
-This assessment includes an analysis of how well the organisation follows-up on third parties to whom funds from the Foundation Radiohjälpen are being forwarded to implement parts, or the full, project.
+The assessment of a new or current partner organisation in the international projects shall comprehend a consideration of the organisation’s internal control systems, including routines for combatting corruption and fraudulent behaviour also in subsequent steps.

-If a partner organisation, directly or indirectly, do not apply systems for internal management and control to fight corruption and fraudulent behaviour it can be a reason to not approve partnership or funding to specific projects.
+If a partner organisation, directly or indirectly, avoids to apply internal control systems l to fight corruption and fraudulent behaviour, it could serve as a reason not to approve economic funding.

 National operations and projects

 The anti-corruption policy of the Foundation Radiohjälpen also applies to the national operations.
-Approved funds from the Foundation shall only be used according to what is stipulated in the application and the decision from the Board.
-The members of the Board are responsible to ensure that this is applied.
+Approved funds from the Foundation Radiohjälpen shall only be used according to what is stipulated in the application and in the approval letter.
+The members of the Board of the applying organisation are responsible to ensure that this is done.

-When assessing an application for funding, the Foundation Radiohjälpen reviews, amongst other things, how the applying organisation has upheld their previous obligations.
-If the organisation is applying for the first time they must submit a number of internal documents to enable the Foundation Radiohjälpen to conduct an assessment of their internal capacity to follow the rules and regulations of Radiohjälpen.
+When assessing an application, the Foundation Radiohjälpen among other things reviews how the applying organisation has fulfilled their previous obligations.
+If the organisation is applying for the first time, several internal documents must be submitted to enable the Foundation Radiohjälpen to conduct an assessment of the organisation’s internal capacity to follow the rules and regulations of the Foundation Radiohjälpen.

-Responsibilities
+Commitments

-Employees, members of the Board as well as partner organisations – including third parties receiving funds for implementation of projects from partner organisations – have the responsibility to, without delay, act upon any suspicion of corruption, as well as to immediately report suspicion of corruption to the Foundation Radiohjälpen in accordance with this policy, the Foundation Radiohjälpens guidelines for suspected corruption as well as the Foundations Radiohjälpens checklist for suspected corruption in international projects;
+Employees andmembers of the Board as well as partner organisations (including third parties receiving transferred funds from partner organisations) have the responsibility to, without delay, act upon any suspicion of corruption, as well as to immediately report suspicion of corruption to the Foundation Radiohjälpen in accordance with this policy, the Foundation Radiohjälpen’s guidelines for suspected corruption and the Foundations Radiohjälpen’s checklist for suspected corruption in international projects.

-This policy shall be reflected in all agreements entered into between the Foundation Radiohjälpen and partner organisations, and be forwarded by partner organisations to third parties, such as implementing partners; both in Sweden and abroad;
+This policy shall be reflected in all agreements entered into between the Foundation Radiohjälpen and partner organisations, and shall be forwarded by partner organisations to third parties such as implementing partners both in Sweden and abroad.

-This policy shall be applied in all of the Foundations procurement processes;
+This policy shall be applied in all of the Foundation Radiohjälpen’s procurement processes.

-Employees and members of the Board cannot participate in or prepare decisions where their impartiality may be questioned (conflict of interest), and are obliged to report any such conflict of interest to the Secretary General or Chairperson of the Board;
+Employees and members of the Board cannot participate in or prepare decisions where their impartiality may be questioned (conflict of interest), and are obliged to report any such conflict of interest to the Secretary General or Chairperson of the Board.

-Employees and members of the Board cannot make financial or other commitments on behalf of the Foundation Radiohjälpen outside of their mandate or authorization;
+Employees and members of the Board cannot make financial or other commitments on behalf of the Foundation Radiohjälpen outside of their mandate or authorization.

-Employees and members of the Board cannot receive gifts from colleagues, partner organisations or other individuals or groups, unless the gift is of a modest value.
+Employees and members of the Board cannot receive gifts from colleagues, partner organisations or other individuals or groups, unless the gift is of a insignificant value.

-To prevent corruption, the Foundation Radiohjälpen shall, internally as well as in relation to partner organisations:
+To prevent corruption the Foundation Radiohjälpen shall, internally as well as in relation to partner organisations:

-Support democratic processes that foster openness, accountability and participation;
+Support democratic processes based on transparency, accountability and participation.

-Assess corruption risks in all projects and activities;
+Assess corruption risks in all projects and activities.

-Manage, monitor and follow-up on the identified risks;
+Manage, monitor and follow up on identified risks.

-Assess and strengthen financial management and internal control systems.
+Assess and strengthen good management and internal control systems.

 Responsibility